dhruvbhatt/Analysis-Of-Sorting-Algorithms/README.md

 # Analysis-Of-Sorting-Algorithms
-We analyze the runtime for various sorting algorithms for a randomly generated array using Java System time.
+Analysed the runtime for various sorting algorithms for a randomly generated array using Java System time.
 Algorithms which were included in the testing were Bubble Sort, Insertion Sort, Selection Sort, Quick Sort, Merge Sort, Counting Sort, Radix Sort(with a custom counting sort as sub routine), Java collections Dual Pivot Quick Sort and Heap Sort using Min Priority Queue.

 #### Runtime Of The Algorithms
 *First Parameter is the maximum range, second is the minimum range and third is length of the array.*